tribixbite/awesome/README.md

 *   [NabuCasa/hass-nabucasa](https://github.com/NabuCasa/hass-nabucasa) - Issues related to the cloud integration in Nabu Casa
 *   [mechatroner/sublime\_rainbow\_csv](https://github.com/mechatroner/sublime_rainbow_csv) - 🌈Rainbow CSV - Sublime Text Package: Highlight columns in CSV and TSV files and run queeries in SQL-like language
 *   [home-assistant-ecosystem/home-assistant-cli](https://github.com/home-assistant-ecosystem/home-assistant-cli) - :computer: Command-line tool for Home Assistant
-*   [ToyKeeper/fuckometer](https://github.com/ToyKeeper/fuckometer) - How fucked are you right now?
-A tool to help you give a fuck so you can get less fucked.
-Track several aspects of life and boil them down to a single number with graphs and productivity suggestions.

 ## TypeScript